 Artist and designers enhance the quality of life by interpreting and reflecting upon the time in which we live through creative means.
 Thought-provoking, aesthetically pleasing and intellectually challenging works of art appeal to the eye and mind, making us aware of the diversity of human life.

-K-State Offers a variety of degree options, including a Bachelor of Fine Arts (B.F.A.) and a Bachelor of Arts (B.A.).
-B.F.A. students choose a concentration in Ceramics, Drawing, Graphic Design, Metalsmithing & Jewelry, Painting, Photography, or Printmaking.
-B.A. students choose between an emphasis in Studio Arts or Art History.
+K-State Offers a variety of degree options, including a Bachelor of Fine Arts (B.F.A.), where B.F.A. students choose a concentration in Ceramics, Drawing, Graphic Design, Metalsmithing & Jewelry, Painting, Photography, or Printmaking, and a Bachelor of Arts (B.A.), where B.A. students choose between an emphasis in Studio Arts or Art History.

 - Bachelor of Fine Arts degree is a professionally oriented degree designed primarily for those planning to become professional artists, art teachers or designers.
 Greater discipline is placed on actual practice in the creative arts.